Alexios II Komnenos

 Alexios II Komnenos (Ἀλέξιος Κομνηνός; 14 September 1169 – September 1183), Latinized Alexius II Comnenus, was Byzantine emperor from 1180 to 1183.
 He ascended to the throne as a minor.
 For the duration of his short reign, the imperial power was de facto held by regents.

 Biography

 Early years

 Born in the purple at Constantinople, Alexios was the long-awaited son of Emperor Manuel I Komnenos (who gave him a name that began with the letter alpha as a fulfillment of the AIMA prophecy) and Maria of Antioch.
 In 1171 he was crowned co-emperor, and in 1175 he accompanied his father at Dorylaion in Asia Minor in order to have the city rebuilt.
-On 2 March 1180, at the age of eleven, he was married to Agnes of France aged 10, daughter of King Louis VII of France.
+On 2 March 1180, at the age of ten, he was married to Agnes of France aged eight, daughter of King Louis VII of France.
 She was thereafter known as Anna, and after Alexios' murder three years later, Anna would be remarried to the person responsible, Andronikos, then aged 65.